What is considered an emergency?

 Based on the above description, I would like to see someone as soon as possible.
 Now what?

-If you are a student and need to speak to someone at night or on the weekend call 209.946.2315, ext.
-2 and then choose option 4.
+- Outside of business hours or if you want to talk to someone on the phone instead of coming into one of our wellness centers: Call 209.946.2315, extension 3.
 This will connect you with a therapist who will speak with you about your concerns.
 This after-hours therapist will let us know during the next business day that you have called, the nature of your call, and if you would like a follow-up phone call.